-On CD Baby, there was a great musician who made an amazing heavy-progressive-metal record.
+On CD Baby, there was a great musician who made an amazing progressive heavy metal record.

 What the hell was he thinking?
 He just wanted to turn up in people’s search engines, at any cost.
 But for what?
 And who?

-Did he really want a Britney Spears fan to get tricked into finding his dark-progressive-metal record?
-Would that 13-year-old girl actually spend the time to listen to his ten-minute epic, “Confusing Mysteries of Hell”?
+Did he really want a Britney Spears fan to get tricked into finding his dark progressive metal record?
+Would that pre-teen actually spend the time to listen to his ten-minute epic called “Confusing Mysteries of Hell”?

 I suggested he instead have the confidence to target the real fans of his music.

+And guess what?
 He sold more music than ever!
+People searching for these obscure artists found only him.
 He found his true fans.

-No matter how obscure your niche, there are people searching for it.
-Find the passionate fans of your niche, not the casual fans of mainstream.
+Fans of the obscure niches search harder for it.
+Make sure they can find you.
+You want the passionate fans of your niche, not the casual fans of mainstream.